linaGirl/ee-image-worker/README.md

 	 * 							pixels on top & the bottom or on both sides
 	 * 				   crop: 	pixels are removed either on top & the bottom or on both sides of
 	 * 							the image
-	 * 				   distort: the image is ditortet into the box
+	 * 				   distort: the image is distorted into the box
 	 * 				   face: 	first faces will be detect if no faces were passed to the «loadImage»
 	 * 							method, then the image will be cropped at the optimal position so
 	 * 							that the most relevant parts of the images will be on the new image